Chalarangelo/30-seconds-of-code/content/snippets/js/s/selection-sort.md

 ---
 title: Selection sort
-type: snippet
+type: story
 language: javascript
 tags: [algorithm,array]
 cover: yellow-sofa
+excerpt: Sort an array of numbers, using the selection sort algorithm.
-dateModified: 2021-10-13
+dateModified: 2023-12-16
 ---

-Sorts an array of numbers, using the selection sort algorithm.
+## Definition

+[Selection sort](https://en.wikipedia.org/wiki/Selection_sort) is an **in-place comparison sorting algorithm**.
+It divides the input array into a **sorted** and an **unsorted** subarray.
+It then repeatedly **finds the minimum element** in the unsorted subarray and **swaps** it with the leftmost element in the unsorted subarray, moving the subarray boundaries one element to the right.

+## Implementation

 - Use the spread operator (`...`) to clone the original array, `arr`.
 - Use a `for` loop to iterate over elements in the array.